 The unit head designates one employee as custodian of the Change Fund.

 The custodian completes online training.
-Training is done when the fund is established and then annually thereafter.
+Training is completed when the fund is established and then annually thereafter.

 The custodian completes a Request New Fund form.
-Clearly state:

-The reason your unit needs a Change Fund,
+State the reasons your unit needs a Change Fund,

-The amount needed for daily activities.
+Identify the amount needed for daily activities.

 Follow the instructions on the Request New Fund form to approve and submit the new fund request.
-Submitting the form automatically generates an email to the unit head/supervisor or delegate who must respond to the email, either rejecting or approving establishment of the fund.
+Submitting the form automatically generates an email to the unit head, supervisor, or delegate who must respond to the email, either rejecting or approving establishment of the fund.

 Forms Used in this Procedure